-Criminal behavior is constantly evolving, and with new technology, new societal demands, and other influential factors, criminal behavior has changed over time, continueally adapting to new climates and utilizing new tools.
+Criminal behavior is constantly evolving, and with new technology, new societal demands, and other influential factors, criminal behavior has changed over time, continually adapting to new climates and utilizing new tools.
 As a result, the field of public safety needs leaders that can stay one step ahead of crime in order to maximize safety and minimize victimization.
 Online doctoral programs in criminal justice exist to shape those leaders by providing the coursework and research necessary for new innovations in correctional interventions and public policy.
 By providing students with fresh and relevant knowledge on the penal system, crime analysis and leadership, online PhD programs in criminal justice prepare students to establish themselves as experts of criminology.
 Online doctoral degrees in criminal justice take, on average, four years to complete.
 During enrollment, criminal justice PhD online students take classes, pass exams, including one comprehensive exam, perform research, write papers, and work on a dissertation.
 After earning their degrees, graduates go on to become special agents, policymakers, or professors – leaders that help pave the way for a safer world with less crime.

 About Online PhD Programs in Criminal Justice

-Criminal justice PhD programs online provide curriculums that do not require students to attend class on the physical campus.
+Criminal justice PhD programs online provide curricula that do not require students to attend class on the physical campus.
 As the criminal justice PhD does not require the utilization of laboratories or group work, it is easy for students to perform research from the comfort of their own homes, with the use of digital resources and books.
 However, most online doctorate degrees in criminal justice do have a residential symposium component that students must fulfill a certain number of times throughout enrollment.
 These symposiums allow students to connect with their professors and network with fellow students in person, making the online PhD in criminal justice more of a hybrid degree than a fully online degree.
 Despite these symposiums, online PhD criminal justice students take coursework over the internet.
-Capella University’s PhD in Public Safety – Criminal Justice Specialization program exemplifies the coursework that online criminal justice PhD students can expect to take during their enrollment.
+Capella University's PhD in Public Safety – Criminal Justice Specialization program exemplifies the coursework that online criminal justice PhD students can expect to take during their enrollment.
 Examples from the program are provided below.

 - Advanced Research in Public Safety Issues, Theories, and Concepts.
 This course sets the foundation for the doctoral research in which students will engage during their enrollment, and explores the basic theories and methodology behind public safety.